vjs3/awesome-podcast-episodes/README.md

 # Useful podcast episodes for developers

 This is a list of some of the informational podcast episodes I have heard.
 Topics ranges from very beginner friendly episodes like starting to prepare for a technical interview to very advanced topics such as how internals of react works.
-The goal of the project is to provide a good place for developers to find a podcast episode on particular topic of their interest in place of searching among 100's of podcasts.
+The goal of the project is to provide a good place for developers to find a podcast episode on particular topic of their interest.

 Podcasts episodes are not just about technical knowledge but also about overall growth for developers like salary negotiations, ethics, work life balance and more.